 Interview with photographer Leah Denbok

-Guess what?
-I just had a wonderful 1 on 1 conversation with the talented Leah Denbok.
-Leah was honored by the Salvation Army for her spectacular photographs of people experiencing homelessness ‘Nowhere to Call Home by Leah Denbok with Tim Denbok Volume 1 and Volume 2’.
+Today on What On What’s Good with Jovin Tardif, I am here with Photographer Leah Denbok.
+Leah was recently honoured by the Salvation Army for her spectacular photographs of people experiencing homelessness in ‘Nowhere to Call Home by Leah Denbok with Tim Denbok Volume 1 and Volume 2’.
 I wanted to explore this story a little further.
 I reached out to the family and had the pleasure to learn a little more.
 Please enjoy and share her journey.

-1. Can you tell us about your background in both photography and writing?
+1. Can you tell us about your background in photography?

 I began taking photographs seven years ago when I was twelve.
 However, I didn’t think my work was any good, and so I considered quitting.
 As I had just watched the DVD course ‘Fundamentals of Photography’ by the National Geographic photographer and Fellow, Joel Sartore, my dad decided to set up a consultation between the two of us.
 Fortunately, Joel really liked my work.
 So much so, in fact, that he has been my mentor ever since.
 He encouraged me when I was fourteen to hone in on portraiture, believing that this was where my strength lay.